-On behalf of the Board of Directors of Beacon, we would like to take this opportunity to thank our Management team and staff for their continued support and valuable contributions.
-We remain always grateful, firstly to our customers without whom we could not succeed and to our business partners for providing the necessary support to allow us to present the best version of ourselves to the people who need us the most.
+We are pleased with the financial results of the Company as well as its overall operational response during these unprecedented times.
+On behalf of the Board of Directors of Beacon Insurance, we would like to thank our Management team and Staff for their continued support and contributions.
+We remain always grateful to our customers and business partners for allowing us to serve you in the best way possible.

-Chairman
+RICHARD LEWIS Chairman